OlPrognimak/ordermanager/README.md

   * Swagger-UI: http://localhost:8083/backend/swagger-ui.html

 # Frontend
-The frontend application is implemented with using springboot framework as a runner of web application and UI-Framework Angular of version 10.
+The frontend application has implemented with using springboot framework as a runner of web application and UI-Framework Angular of version 10.
 ## Frontend frameworks and libraries
 - Angular 10